Gaianysus/gaianysus.github.io/_posts/2017-01-25-casestudy.md

 ## Hotspots

-Hotspots can be an issue burning leaves and causing flowers to poorly develop the next picture shows a Infra Red picture of an HID light showing a higher operating temperature and hotspots on the leave exceeding 98 degrees
+Hotspots can be an issue burning leaves and causing flowers to poorly develop.
+The next picture shows a Infra Red picture of an HID light showing a higher operating temperature and hotspots on the leave exceeding 98 degrees